zanderhavgaard/kubecon2022_notes/kubecon.md

 When you know these, check the status of components, and figure out what to use

 > TODO check out hello-world OTLP guide, https://bit.ly/otel-kubecon

+## Recreating production problems in the CI pipeline with eBPF

+"I hate writing tests" -> so let's try to test without writing manual tests

+We want to capture production data, and then replay that on our new version as part of the CI pipeline

+"Treat your tests like cattle, not pets"

+ways to replay traffic for testing:

+- traffic mirroring (mirror prod traffic)
+- traffic replay
+  - capture prod traffic, save to persistent storage, then later replay on new version of app in CI pipeline

+How to capture traffic?
+Also service-to-service?

+`pixie` CNCF observability platform, automatically trace network in cluster, also CPU profiles, and others.
+Philosophy is no code modification and no redeployment

+eBPF?
+"acts a bit like a breakpoint in a debugger" -> but runs a small program called a `probe` Define probes, when specific things happen in the code, and then execute eBPF program, when the probe is triggered.
+Should have negligible impact on performance, very efficient.

+Pixie will trace all network traffic, by "snooping" on the kernel.
+This is important, b/c it makes pixie independent of runtime/architecture.
+Kernel level tracing -> no blind spots.
+Can work with TLS'd traffic, by hooking into encryption libraries.

+Pixie is deployed as a daemon set, which runs the pixie PEM (pixie edge module), which collects data.
+Data can be queried with a high-level pandas interface.

+> Where is data stored?

+Pixie comes with a UI that can visualize network traces between services -> which is done automatically.

+Integraging Pixie:

+- input PxL script to capture data
+- output is the data ...